 It has long been known that exposure to asbestos puts an individual at risk for mesothelioma.
 Mesothelioma is a rare and deadly form of cancer that has no known cure and which generally strikes its victims several decades after they have worked with the carcinogenic material.

-Even though there a great deal has been learned about the mechanisms of the disease over the last forty years, there is still much to be learned.
-A recent study conducted the work history of people diagnosed with malignant pleural mesothelioma and the amount of time and timing of their exposure to asbestos at work.
+Even though a great deal has been learned about the mechanisms of the disease over the last forty years, there is still much to be learned.
+A recent study compared the work history of people diagnosed with malignant pleural mesothelioma and the amount of time and timing of their exposure to asbestos at work.

 The study was published in the journal BMJ Occupational and Environmental Medicine.